xander2508/Notes/5. Standard Information/Operating Systems/Linux/Credential Storage.md

 The `x` in the password field indicates that the encrypted password is in the `/etc/shadow` file.
 However, the redirection to the `/etc/shadow` file does not make the users on the system invulnerable because if the rights of this file are set incorrectly, the file can be manipulated so that the user `root` does not need to type a password to log in.

 Therefore, an empty field means that we can log in with the username without entering a password.

+## Opasswd

+The PAM library (`pam_unix.so`) can prevent reusing old passwords.
+The file where old passwords are stored is the `/etc/security/opasswd`.
+Administrator/root permissions are also required to read the file if the permissions for this file have not been changed manually.

+Another critical point to pay attention to is the hashing type that has been used.
+This is because the `MD5` (`$1$`) algorithm is much easier to crack than SHA-512.
+This is especially important for identifying old passwords and maybe even their pattern because they are often used across several services or applications.
+We increase the probability of guessing the correct password many times over based on its pattern.